Strong Baseline: Multi-UAV Tracking via YOLOv12 with BoT-SORT-ReID: Experimental Results

 \subsection{Discussion and Enhancement Techniques}

 The evaluation results reveal several key insights.
 First, overfitting emerged due to our data-splitting strategy.
 To maximize scene diversity, we did not categorize videos by attributes such as fixed-camera setups or background types (\eg, sky or buildings).
 Instead, we directly split the dataset into training, validation, and testing sets, occasionally allowing frames from the same video to appear across splits.
 This likely contributed to overfitting, as evidenced by AP score discrepancies during local testing.
 Second, accurately rescaling the provided initial object positions to match the resolution used in training and inference is critical, as mismatches can mislead the tracker and degrade subsequent predictions.
 Third, increasing image resolution is key to breaking performance plateaus when parameter tuning fails to improve accuracy.
 For example, scaling from 640 to 1280 resolution yielded a significant score improvement of approximately 0.1.
 However, further increases produced diminishing gains as training at 2560 pixels for 7 epochs reached a score of 0.7072, and training at 3840 pixels for 1 epoch reached 0.7098, while both required significantly higher computational costs compared to training at 1280 pixels.
 Fourth, memory consumption during inference with YOLOv12 and BoT-SORT-ReID accumulates over time, leading to program crashes.
 To address this, we executed inference on a per-folder basis rather than processing all sequences in a single run.
-Finally, there is a clear performance gap between runs with accurate initial object positions and those without, as reflected in the performance difference between Track 1 and Track 2.
-This underscores the importance of promptly and reliably estimating initial positions to boost performance further.
+Finally, a clear performance gap is observed between runs with accurate initial object positions and those without, as evidenced by the performance difference between Tracks 1 and 2.
+This highlights the critical importance of promptly and reliably estimating initial positions to enhance tracking performance further.